-When you give employees clear instructions and goals of the organization, they can adequately assess their projects and deadlines and stay focused on the most important things.
-If they need help or clarification on what the common goal is, they can come to you immediately.
+When you give employees clear instructions and the goals of the organization, they can adequately assess their projects and deadlines and stay focused on the most important things.
+If they need help or clarification on the common goal, they can come to you immediately.

 If you don’t set clear goals for them to achieve, it forces your employees to guess what their jobs entail.
 This can lead to mistakes or miscommunication, which is the last thing you want from people working for you.